How To Do Low Lunge Pose (Anjaneyasana)

 Progression Of The Pose

 Once you’re comfortable in the pose, there are a few ways to progress.
 To deepen the stretch, plant your hands on either side of your front foot and lean forward.
-If your hips don’t feel open enough, bend your back knee while keeping it off the ground.

 This will help open up the hip joint even further.
 You can also move into fuller expressions of this pose with more advanced options.
 Such as lifting your chest and arms or twisting towards one direction for an added challenge.